By Sue O’Connell, adapted from A Guide for Teachers, part of the Math in Practice resource.

 We want our students to be able to precisely explain their strategies, defend their answers, describe math concepts, summarize their findings, and explain their conclusions.
 We want them to communicate about math in talk and writing in order to process their ideas and refine their own thinking, and in order to show us and others what they know.

 We want our students to feel confident in their math abilities, to be willing to take risks, and to persevere during complex tasks.
 We want them to love math!

 ♦ ♦ ♦ ♦

-Want to explore Math in Practice, Sue’s upcoming grade-by-grade professional learning resource?
-Click here to download a digital sampler and visit MathInPractice.com to learn more.
+Learn more about Math in Practice, a K-5 support resource for teachers.
+Click here to download a digital sampler or visit MathInPractice.com to learn more.

 Sue O’Connell has decades of experience supporting teachers in making sense of mathematics and effectively shifting how they teach.
 A former elementary teacher, reading specialist, and math specialist, she is also a nationally known speaker and education consultant who currently directs Quality Teacher Development, an organization committed to providing outstanding math professional development for schools and districts across the country.